Exact columnar dimer ground state and quantum phase transitions in a frustrated coupled spin ladder model: Results and discussion

-The long-range ordered phases in the system can be identified by examining the wave vectors \( \vec{Q} \) in the ordering patterns.
+The long-range ordered phases in the system can be identified by examining the wave vectors \( \vec{Q} \), for a lattice with two sites per unit cell (one dimer per unit cell), associated with a columnar dimer lattice and sublattice labeling (Fig.~\ref{fig:dimer_label}).
 Specifically, the wave vectors \( \vec{Q} = \left( \frac{\pi}{2}, \pi \right) \) and \( \vec{Q} = (0, 0) \) correspond to two distinct types of magnetic order: \begin{enumerate} \item \emph{Néel Antiferromagnetic Order}: This phase is characterized by alternating up-and-down spin configurations on a bipartite lattice.
 It typically arises for wave vectors of the form \( \vec{Q} = (0, 0) \), indicating that the spin correlation between neighboring sites alternates over the lattice. \item \emph{Double-period Stripe Order}: The wave vector \( \vec{Q} = \left( \frac{\pi}{2}, \pi \right) \) leads to a double-period stripe ordering, where spins alternate in blocks of two columns.
 Specifically, the first and second columns exhibit up spins, the third and fourth columns show down spins, and this pattern repeats periodically.
 This results in a stripe-like structure with a doubled periodicity, where the modulation of spins repeats after every two columns. \end{enumerate}

 To further investigate the emergence of ordered phases and accurately determine the critical points, we introduce several order parameters tailored for finite-size clusters.
-The Néel order parameter, associated with the antiferromagnetic phase, can be derived using a \( k \)-dependent magnetic susceptibility as described in Ref.~\cite{Schulz_1996}.
+The Néel order parameter, associated with the antiferromagnetic phase, can be derived using a \( \vec{k} \)-dependent magnetic susceptibility as described in Ref.~\cite{Schulz_1996}.
 It is given by the expression: